-This unit has taken you from the definition of recruitment through the methods employed in carrying it out to the policies an organization should have in order to have a good image in the job mark and to be a respected employer.
+Unit 4 has taken you from the definition of recruitment through the methods employed in carrying it out to the policies an organization should have in order to have a good image in the job mark and to be a respected employer.

-Cole, G.A (1997), Personnel Management: Theory and Practice, (ELST) Letts Educational, London

-Omale, 1 (1992), "Past practices in Personnel Management in the Nigerian Civil Service:

-Issues and Procedures" in Professor Ali D. Yahaya & Dr Caleb 1.

-Akinyele (eds) New Trendss in Personnel Management - A Book of Readings,

-Administrative Staff College of Nigeria (ASCON) Topo, Badagry.

-Stahl, Glenn O (1962), Public Personnel Administration, Harper & Row Publishers, New York.

-Discuss briefly the methods and procedures involved in recruitment by an organization.

-The following could be explained as methods and procedures in recruitment process by an organization:

-- 1. advertise all vacancies - ii. reply to every job applicant with the minimum of delay - iii. inform potential recruits in good faith about the basic details and job conditions of every job advertised - iv. process all applications with efficiency and courtesy - v. seek candidates on the basis of their qualification for the vacancy concerned - vi. ensure that every person invited for interview will be given a fair and thorough hearing.
+- (1) In your own words, give and then defend the definition of recruitment - (2) Using the recruitment policies given in this unit, assess the performance of any organization you know on the basis policies.

+- Cole, G.A (1997) Personnel Management: Theory and Practice, (ELST) Letts Educational, London - Omale, 1 (1992) "Past practices in Personnel Management in the Nigerian Civil Service: Issues and Procedures" in Professor Ali D. Yahaya & Dr Caleb 1.
+Akinyele (eds) New Trends in Personnel Management - A Book of Readings, Administrative Staff College of Nigeria (ASCON) Topo, Badagry. - Stahl, Glenn O (1962) Public Personnel Administration, Harper & Row Publishers, New York.

+UNIT 5.

-UNIT 5 STAFF SELECTION PROCESS
+STAFF SELECTION PROCESS